lazydancer/pictotxt/README.md

 ![step3](https://raw.githubusercontent.com/lazydancer/pictotxt/master/examples/step3.png)

-For each mini-image from the imported image, it is compared to each character till the closest value is found.
-It is found using the following objective function
+For each mini-image from the imported image, compare it with all the characters and find the best match with the following function

 ![step4](https://raw.githubusercontent.com/lazydancer/pictotxt/master/examples/step4.png)

-We get the final image as text
+Result:

 <img src="https://raw.githubusercontent.com/lazydancer/pictotxt/master/examples/step5.png" width="366">